October 6, 2022

 5.2.
 Why do you need web accessibility?

-Website accessibility is becoming more and more important as more services, programs and activities, whether public or commercial, are offered on the web.
-You need to be cautious about web accessibility, and consider compliance with it for at least 3 main reasons.
+Website accessibility standards are becoming increasingly important as more services, programs, and public or commercial activities are offered on the web.
+You need to be cautious about web accessibility and consider compliance with it for at least three main reasons.

 1) it will help you to improve the lives of people with disabilities;